 The other parameters can be specified in the same manner as in the ALMA data.
 The results of the data import can be checked using task listobs.

 # The NRO45m OTF data obtained using the SAM45 spectrometer # has an extention of "Y". infile = 'OriKLA.OriKL.20170101235959.32.Y' outputvis = 'OriKLA.OriKL.20170101235959.32.Y.ms' importnro(infile=infile, outputvis=outputvis, overwrite=True, parallel=False)

 No additional development details

 Detailed descriptions of each function parameter

-infile (string)- Name of input NOSTAR dataDefault: none
+infile (path)- Name of input NOSTAR dataDefault: none

 outputvis (string='')- Root name of the ms to be created.
 Note the .ms is NOTaddedDefault: noneExample: outputvis=’myms.ms’

 overwrite (bool=False)- Over write an existing MS(s)Default: False (do not overwrite)Options: False|True